farrell0/MongoDB-Developers-Notebook/README.md

 2017 January - -

+>Customer:
 >I really enjoyed the December/2016 edition of this document where you detailed the single
 >view use case, however; you left off Kafka as a topic, and while you ingested data from
 >multiple sources, you failed to detail how to get data out of mongoDB.
 What can you tell
 >me ?
 >
+>Daniel:
 >In this article we continue our work from the December/2016 document, and add Kafka as a
 >data source and target.
 And we read from the mongoDB oplog to do that push into Kafka.
 The
 >July/2016 edition of this document detailed the mongoDB Connector, which does this work
->and more, but we wanted our own code.
+>and more, but we wanted to demonstrate writing this code from scratch.
 >
 >[Download here](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/articles/MDB_DN_2017_13_SingleView.pdf)
 >